Henry Martyn Tremlett: Early life

 Tremlett was born in Dorchester, Massachusetts in 1833, the son of Thomas Tremlett, a successful shipping merchant doing business as Deblois & Tremlett on the waterfront at 28 Foster's Wharf in Boston, and Cordelia Dixon.
-In 1846 he was still living in Dorchester but was also listed as a student at the prestigious college-preparatory Chauncey Hall School in Boston.
+In 1846 he was still living in Dorchester but was also listed as a student at Chauncey Hall School in Boston.
 Three years later, Tremlett's residence was listed as the same.
 By then one may assume he was at least an upperclassman if not a senior.
 Tremlett loved to travel, and after graduation from Chauncey Hall, he indulged that passion, including trips to exotic places like Chagres, Panama in 1850 and Calcutta, India in 1851.
 Especially for affluent young students, it was customary in the nineteenth century for them to travel after graduation, often quite extensively, to augment their education with the experience gained from touring the world.

 From 1851 to 1854, Tremlett's whereabouts become a little difficult to track.
 It may be assumed that after graduating from Chauncey Hall, he may have applied to university, and if so, his first choice would likely have been Harvard.
 However, there is no record in the index of graduates in Harvard's Quinquennial Catalog of Officers and Graduates, 1636–1930 of anyone with a surname of Tremlett as having ever graduated there.
 Perhaps he attended Harvard but didn't graduate or otherwise furthered his formal education elsewhere.
 Perhaps for unknown reasons, Tremlett found university not to his liking, as there is no evidence that he was awarded a degree anywhere else either.
 Perhaps he decided to postpone university, putting it off in favor of his love of travel.